 Brian has been with the firm for fourteen years.
 He recently served as the project manager for the Manhattan Beach Library and UCLA Hedrick Study, and is currently a project manager for RIverside Main Library and Lions Park projects.
 Brian's responsibilities include all aspects of a project from initial site visits through permitting and construction, including client/consultant meetings and presentations, researching and writing specifications, detailing and plan check/planning/public agency submittals.
 A LEED Accredited Professional, Brian works closely with the client and subconsultant team to incorporate sustainable design strategies that are embedded into the design and not mere embellishments.
 A selection of his key project experience includes: Manhattan Beach Library, West Hollywood Library, UCLA Hedrick Study, UCLA UNEX Master Plan, Southwestern College National City Center, LATTC Student Services/Administration Building and Technology Classroom Building, and Chaffey College Main Instruction Building.

-Kathy Williams, Senior Design Associate
+Kathy Williams, Associate Principal

 - Masters of Architecture, Rice University, 2001-2004